 Projects

 Proposal: The overall goals for this project area are to improve stream function and improve instream and riparian habitat conditions.
 This will be done by installing 120 Low-tech Process-Based Restoration (LTPBR) structures over four reaches in the Eastern Pioneers and implementing at least 5 acres of riparian conifer encroachment.
-Stream reaches will be restored in Trapper Creek, Browns Gulch, and Lost Creek — both on public and private land.
+Stream reaches will be restored in Trapper Creek and Browns Gulch, all on public land.

 Calendar: Fall 2022-2023